-These absorption projections assume a December 2025 opening date.
-With a December opening date, this could have a slowing impact on the initial absorption of the subject project due to the winter weather and holiday season.
+These absorption projections assume a July 2026 opening date.
+An earlier/later opening date could have a slowing impact on the initial absorption potential of the subject project, especially during the winter months and holiday season.
 Further, these absorption projections assume that the project will be built as outlined in this report.
 Changes to the project's rents, amenities, floor plans, location or other features may invalidate our findings.
 Finally, we assume the developer and/or management will aggressively market the project throughout the Site PMA a few months in advance of its opening and continue to monitor market conditions during the project's initial lease-up period.
-Note that Voucher support has also been considered in determining these absorption projections and that these absorption projections may vary depending upon the amount of Voucher support the subject development receives.
+Note that voucher support has also been considered in determining these absorption projections and that these absorption projections may vary depending upon the amount of voucher support the subject development receives.